Brigada Especial Operativa Halcón

 The Brigada Especial Operativa Halcón (BEOH; Hawk Special Operations Brigade) is a special operations division of the Buenos Aires Provincial Police in Argentina.

+History

 Argentina did not possess a viable counter-terrorist capability until 1978, when it hosted the football World Cup.

 At that time, the military dictatorship ruling Argentina accepted the possibility that such a widely televised event was a likely forum for a terrorist incident.

 The result was the formation of a special counter-terrorist team, the Brigada Halcón.